Structure is key to agency growth.

 The Traditional Agency Model

 The traditional model is the go-to structure for larger teams who offer a wide variety of services.
-Think: department heads, VP’s, and senior / junior roles.
+Think: department heads, VP’s, senior and junior roles, and so on.

 Each team is broken up by function and typically led by a department head.